ryt/runapp/README.md

 #### Installation

 Below are 2 options creating an alias to `runapp.py`.
-Replace *{install}* with the path to your clone directory in the following examples.
+In the following examples, replace *{install}* with the path to the directory where you cloned or downloaded the repository.

 Option 1: Adding an alias in your bash config.